 What is dandruff?

-Your skin continuously sheds layers of cells, and your scalp sheds more skin cells than other parts of the body.
-Dandruff is when an excessive amount of larger-than-normal flakes of scalp skin are shed.
-The flakes stick to the hair shafts, where they may accumulate oil, dust and hair products.
+The skin flakes stick to the hair shafts, where they may accumulate oil, dust and hair products.
 These flakes eventually fall on the collars and shoulders of clothes.
-There may be irritation or itching associated with dandruff.

 Symptoms of dandruff

-- Clear signs of dandruff are white scales and flakes on the scalp, which may fall onto the shoulders.
+- white scales and flakes on the scalp or in the hair, which may fall onto the shoulders;

 Causes of dandruff

 Dandruff is due to an overproduction of skin cells and shedding of dead skin from the scalp.